 How Businesses Can Promote a Green Workplace

 Many companies want to create a healthy work environment.
-The beauty of creating a green workplace, however, is that it promotes long term health.
+The beauty of creating a green workplace is that it promotes long term health.

 The Benefits of Creating a Green Workplace for the Company

 There are many ways in which you can create a greener work environment.
-Which steps that are best for you depend on your goals and budget.
+Which steps are best for you depend upon your goals and budget.

 Reduce Paper Waste